 Because of the limited resources our community, state and nation have to address mental illness, those suffering with mental health diagnoses can end up in the criminal justice system.
 Oregon has seen a number of changes in the law in the past year as people become aware of the problems our legal system faces in properly handling these matters.
 In Lincoln County, it is especially difficult to find alternatives to criminal charging and incarceration when our county lacks adequate housing options, shelters, treatment centers and other necessary supports.
 Lincoln County had a mental health court in the past, however it was not compliant with the Oregon Specialty Court Standards and it lacked the community involvement and support that was needed to make it sustainable.

 It took little time on the bench for Ms. Benjamin to realize the need for coordination of care for these individuals in our criminal system.
-Ms. Benjamin began coordinating with community partners in 2019 to start a mental health court and is very excited to officially begin Lincoln County Mental Health & Wellness Court on February 4, 2020.
-Currently, Health and Wellness Court operates without funding through the generous contributions of caring community partners.
-However, the program will be fully compliant with Oregon Specialty Court Standards and will be eligible for grant funding in the next cycle.
-Ms. Benjamin is proud to be creating a treatment court that is team oriented and will flourish through the dedication and experience of all of its members.
+Ms. Benjamin began coordinating with community partners in 2019 to start a mental health court and officially began Lincoln County Mental Health & Wellness Court on February 4, 2020.
+Wellness Court is compliant with Oregon Specialty Court Standards and aim to be eligible for grant funding in the next cycle.
+Ms. Benjamin is proud to have created a treatment court that is team oriented and will flourish through the dedication and experience of all of its members.
 There is so much work to be done in this area and electing Ms. Benjamin as a Circuit Court Judge will provide her with the ability to continue on this path.